Last Updated on December 22, 2022 by Ellen Christian

 They are totally gluten and grain free.
 There are also powdered kefir cultures available but I have not tried using those.

 Kefir grains can be used over and over again.
-Once you have your grains, if you care for them properly, you will be able to make a continuous supply of kefir.
+Once you have your grains, if you care for them properly, you will be able to make a continuous supply.

 What is Kefir and How to Make it